 Who doesn’t want to get rich quick?
 If you’ve ever even dabbled in stock trade in the hopes of making quick money, you’ll know it’s no walk in the park.
-The stock market seems to be a living breathing organism having a life of its own.
-Nobody knows what is going to happen and when.
+The stock market seems to be a living breathing organism and nobody knows what is going to happen and when.
 But we’ve all seen some maestro investor or the other rise from rags to riches by investing in stocks.
 And let’s face it, we all want some of that too.
 While it is easy to make a call to buy a stock, it is often hard to know when to sell a stock.
 Today we will help you get closer to understanding the factors behind it.

 Why is Selling Tougher than Buying?

 There’s a big difference in one’s state of mind when buying and when selling stocks.
 When you buy a stock, you are in a more optimistic frame of mind.
 You obviously look forward to a great future where all you see are profits.
 Nobody buys stocks to lose right?
 However, coming to a decision of when to sell a stock or whether to sell at all or not can be quite tough.

 Obviously, we want to always win, but it’s not as easy as just “buying low and selling high” as investment gurus say.
 Knowing when to sell a stock is your key to financial success.

 Unfortunately, many investors have trouble making this decision and there may be multiple reasons for it.
 Most of it boils down to human emotions.
 How does it feel when you sell a stock that has gone to the bottom of the barrel only to see double in value shortly?
 We can’t help but kick ourselves for not having held on just a little longer.

 When we see prices going up, we often get too greedy thinking this upward trend will continue.
 We want to hold on to our stocks just a little bit longer to see if we can extract just a little more.

 When stocks start going down, it’s human nature to panic and want to sell out.